 I need help figuring out what is okay to do at my new job.
 I just started a new job and I'm confused on what I'm supposed to be doing regarding my lunch breaks. [more inside]

+I'm trying to eat/pack easy, healthy lunches, but I've accepted that I will never be a green salad for lunch every day person.
+What I do like are "salads" that are variations of: grain + protein + fruit or veg + nuts or cheese + other.
 My dream is to create a spreadsheet where I could take an easily-prepared item from each column to construct such a salad, and make a big batch on Sundays that would last me the week.
 I'd rather just throw ingredients together than follow an exact recipe. [more inside]

 A Subway franchise has opened right across the hall from my office.
 I haven't been to a Subway in years, and am not a huge fan, but the convenience and cost angles are compelling.
 So what do I get? [more inside]